-The traditional Semi-Sec Berat Schenk cuvee is a “blanc de noirs” champagne which is characterized by its delicacy, roundness, and fruity bouquet.
-These qualitites are linked to its large proportion of Pinot Meunier supplemented by Pinot Noir.
+The Tradition Demi-Sec Berat Schenk cuvée is a sweet (18 g/l) blanc de noirs champagne which is characterized by its delicacy, its roundness, and its fruity bouquet.

 Aspect: red fruits and wild strawberries